aggregion/agrjs/README.md

 * **httpEndpoint** `string` - http or https location of a agrnode server providing a chain API.
 When using agrjs from a browser remember to configure the same origin policy in agrnode or proxy server.
-For testing, nodeosd configuration `access-control-allow-origin = *` could be used.
+For testing, agrnode configuration `access-control-allow-origin = *` could be used.

   Set this value to **null** for a cold-storage (no network) configuration.